H.R. Butts Scholarship for Fieldwork in Classical Archaeology

 Announcement.
 The recipient will be announced at the national convention (March/April).

 The selection committee is appointed by the Eta Sigma Phi Board of Trustees.
-Its members are Ruth Palmer of Ohio University (chair), Cynthia Claxton, University of California–Irvine, and Christine Renaud of Carthage College.
+Its members are Ruth Palmer of Ohio University (chair), Christine Renaud of Carthage College, and Timothy Winters of Austin Peay State University.

 For further information and questions, please contact the Committee Chair: Professor Ruth Palmer, firstname.lastname@example.org.